0

 Queen Louise's Bridge is built of granite and has three arches.
 The cast iron railings are decorated by four identical bronze cartouches featuring Copenhagen's coat of arms surrounded by weapons, helmets and lions.
 The railing integrates eight lampposts and four flagpoles.
 It was listed in 1997.

-Text imported from Wikipedia article "Dronning Louises Bro" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Dronning Louises Bro" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants